Task and Program Functions

 $mfoPercent The MFO percentage to set.

-If the SpindleMsoInput Parameter is not set to 0, the controller overwrites the MSO value with the value that it calculates from the specified analog input.
-The controller determines this analog input based on the values that you configure for the SpindleMsoInput parameter.
-The MSO value reflects only the requested spindle rotation speed override.
-The MaxSpeedClamp Parameter might limit the actual rotation speed.
+• If the SpindleMsoInput Parameter is not set to 0, the controller overwrites the MSO value with the value that it calculates from the specified analog input.
+The controller calculates this analog input based on the values that you configure for the SpindleMsoInput parameter.
+The MSO value represents only the requested spindle rotation speed override.
+The MaxSpeedClamp Parameter can limit the actual rotation speed.

 function TaskMso($taskIndex as integer, $msoPercent as real)